landoskape/latenpy/docs/source/examples.rst

     result = cleaned.compute()

 LatenPy is useful for defining scientific computing pipelines, and only performing computations when needed.
+This is useful for having all the code and processing steps defined and accessible, but only perform whichever computations are needed right now or for a particular task.

-One particular use case is to define standard pipelines for data processing, but comment out any components that are not needed at a particular moment.
-For example, suppose your pipeline has several endpoints with a number of shared intermediate variables.
-You can define the pipeline once, and then comment out all but one endpoint.
-This way, LatenPy will automatically compute the necessary intermediate variables and exclude unnecessary computations.
-Therefore, you'll be able to explore the endpoint of interest, but maintain the integrity of all the code required to get to that point.
+For example, you can define a standard pipeline for data processing that has several endpoints with a number of shared intermediate variables.
+Then, you can run ``compute`` on a single endpoint variable.
+LatenPy will automatically compute the necessary intermediate variables and exclude unnecessary computations.
+This way, you'll be able to use your pipeline to explore a particular endpoint, but avoid performing unnecessary computations.

 Parameter Studies
 ---------------